LibanIsse/memos-on-fargate/README.md

 ## CI/CD Workflows

-GitHub Actions is used for the build, security checks, Terraform plan, Terraform apply, Terraform destroy, and drift detection.
+GitHub Actions is used for the build, security checks, Terraform plan, Terraform apply, Terraform destroy, drift detection SBOM Generation and dependabot updates.

 The workflows authenticate to AWS using GitHub OIDC instead of long-term AWS access keys.